Proven-Paradox/shaper-system/Handbook.md

 Effect: Until the beginning of your next turn, any time an opponent makes a melee attack against you and fails to hit, you deal one damage to them.
 Description: Preparing a basic counterattack.
 This could consist of quickly striking foes who miss, setting up a static field around yourself, invoking a divine chant that punishes attackers, parrying blows in a way that depletes your foes’ endurance, and similar ways to counter attack.

-**Protector’s Stance**
-Blessing [Stance]
-Prerequisites: None
-Reserved: 2 MP
-Effect: You have Taunt.
-Special: You may only have one Stance active at a time.
-Changing or deactivating a stance is a minor action.
-Description: The simplest way to protect one’s allies.
-This can be bodily blocking blows, utilizing your shield to redirect foes away from allies, shouting to keep the attention on yourself, and other similar actions in combat.

-**Aggressor's Stance**
-Blessing [Stance]
-Prerequisites: None
-Reserved: 3 MP
-Effect: Your Physical and Mental Attack increases by 1.
-Special: None
-Description: A simple but reliable boost to attack power.
-This can represent taking an aggressive posture in combat, reserving some energy to cast spells more efficiently, murmuring an empowering chant as one battles, mentally psyching oneself up, and similar actions.

 ## Tier 2
 Coming soon!
 Eventually.
 Maybe?
 <Cheap shot, Bull rush>